GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 [...]
 This method is implemented only in some nodes that inherit Node2D.
 ```

-You can use the node names as nouns:
+You can use the node's name as a noun:

 ```
 void edit_set_pivot ( Vector2 pivot )